MoniPar/tailors_thimble/README.md

 * I can restrict access on users' appointments so that only the logged in user and admin are able to access, update and delete said user's appointments. [#30](https://github.com/MoniPar/tailors_thimble/issues/30)
 * I can add an empty default choice in the Create Appointment form so that the user is alerted when trying to submit an appointment without selecting the type and time. [#31](https://github.com/MoniPar/tailors_thimble/issues/31)
 * I can place validations on the datefield so that users are not allowed to pick dates in the past and dates/times that have already been booked. [#35](https://github.com/MoniPar/tailors_thimble/issues/35)
-* I can restrict users from adding an appointment before they add their profile information so that the business owner is able access the profile information before confirming their appointment. [#36](https://github.com/MoniPar/tailors_thimble/issues/36)
+* I can restrict users from adding an appointment before they add their profile information so that the business owner is able to access the profile information before confirming their appointment. [#36](https://github.com/MoniPar/tailors_thimble/issues/36)

 ___